rage/programming-23/data/support-and-assistance.md

 *The schedule is subject to change.*

-**The campus is closed 26.6. - 27.8.
-During this time the only on schedule guidance is remote guidance on Discord.
-On campus guidance will be arranged based on email requests**
+**The official guidance sessions are on pause from 21th of August to 25th of August.
+During this time only peer-to-peer support is available**

 If you want on campus guidance during the summer break, please send an email to ohjelmoinnin-mooc@helsinki.fi.
 In your message, please mention that you would like on campus guidance and specify your preferred time.
 We will try to arrange guidance sessions based on the requests.